Always something to do for the holidays or rainy day?

 VTech has created the ultimate kids smartwatch, which has a lot of cool features but doesn't cost too much.

-It's actually just as great a device as the special Vtech kids tablets out there which I wrote about before.
+It's actually as great a device as the special Vtech kids tablets out there which we wrote about earlier.

 You can download all your favorite games and apps to customize your son or daughter's smartwatch.